zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 Most games are.
 The Socratic analogue of the well-kept garden is [the Citadel of Truth](https://www.lesswrong.com/posts/P3FQNvnW8Cz42QBuA/dialogue-on-appeals-to-consequences?commentId=rdcxfgrqGuxyu2DGJ): one goddamned place in the entire goddamned world dedicated _solely_ to the pursuit of truth, committed to ignoring other concerns, like whether publicizing the truth outside the Citadel might cause harm or whether participants feel respected.

-The Socratics seek to preserve the cyber-agora as an instance of the Citadel.
+The Socratics seek to preserve the cyber-agora as an instantiation of the Citadel.
+(If not here, then where?)
 Ultimately, Meletus is correct to notice that the Citadel is going to miss out on the contributions of people who sustain psychic damage from its customs.
 To be clear, they're welcome to stay—but the moderators aren't going to protect anyone from non-builder criticism.
 It's a [fabricated option](https://www.lesswrong.com/posts/gNodQGNoPDjztasbh/lies-damn-lies-and-fabricated-options) to imagine that they could.

 ### Strawmanning _vs_.
 Motte-and-Bailey Failure Modes